POST /documents.

 - It is separate from

 POST /interactions/{id}/documents(Documents Classic).
-The classic endpoint continues to work and is the right choice if you’re still usingtemplateKey-based generation.
-See Standard Document Generation. - It consumes the new resources authored via the Sections and Templates APIs.
+The classic endpoint continues to work as deprecated if you’re still usingtemplateKey-based generation.
+See Migrate from Classic. - It consumes the new resources authored via the Sections and Templates APIs.

 - The